top of page

 Never forget that you’re speaking to real humans with feelings and problems they’re trying to solve.
 Be respectful—you never know what someone is going through.

-Try searching your topic + “I’m stuck” or “help” to find real pain points.
+Try searching your topic alongside phrases like “I’m stuck” or “help” to uncover authentic pain points.

 Creating clear reader personas is key.
-Search Engine Journal emphasizes that thinking like a publisher—understanding your audience’s questions and pain points—is essential.
-This puts you in a position to directly serve their needs instead of guessing what they might want.
-Source: Search Engine Journal
+As noted in a Search Engine Journal article, thinking like a publisher—understanding your audience’s questions and pain points—is essential.
+This helps you directly serve their needs instead of guessing what they might want.

 Tip 2: Choose the Right Topic (It’s Not Just About What’s Popular)